 The media had already condemned him.
-Given the filtered information that supported the theses of the family of the deceased and the accusation of Vox, they passed their presumption of innocence and reported that Rodrigo, without any provocation, hit Lainez from behind with a blunt object, just because he had seen that he was wearing braces with the flag of Spain… Obviously, with this media scenario, Rodri went to pretrial detention, where he stays to this date.
+Given the filtered information that supported the theses of the family of the deceased and the accusation of Vox, they passed their presumption of innocence and reported that Rodrigo, without any provocation, hit Lainez from behind with a blunt object, just because he had seen that he was wearing braces with the flag of Spain… Obviously, with this media scenario, Rodri went to pretrial detention.

 Recall that just two months had passed since the Catalan referendum on October 1.
 In the midst of the Procés crisis, to tell that a man had been murdered exclusively for carrying a Spanish symbol was the perfect way to show where the anti-Spanish drift led by the Catalans was leading us.

 To all this, it should be added that Rodri had been sentenced in 2008 to five years in prison for allegedly leaving a Barcelona Urban Guard a quadriplegic during the eviction of a squatter in the famous 4-F case.
 He is also one of the protagonists of the popular documentary Ciutat Morta, which exposed all the irregularities of the case, how random the sentences were and the torture suffered by detainees who were not investigated by any judicial authority.
 With his new detention, the police and politicians had been able to claim revenge.